franklinben23/re-form/README.md

 - Clone the repository from GitHub, using the `git clone` command.
 - Create the new application and switch to its folder using `$cd folder name`.
 - In the terminal, type `run bundle` to install the gems
+- run `rails db:create` then `rails db: migrate` to actualize database.
 - Run command 'rails server' to connect to the server.
 - To open the application in the browser, visit http://localhost:3000.

 ## Project implementation steps

 - We built a new rails application called **re-former**.
-- We generated the `User` model for *username, email, and password*.
+- We generated the `User` model for _username, email, and password_.
 - We used the routes method named **resources** to repace **get routes**.
 And we used the `:only` method to specify two actions `create` and `new`.
-- In the view folder, we created *new* and *edit* files in which the HTML markup and `form_with` helper method used to generate the signup form.
+- In the view folder, we created _new_ and _edit_ files in which the HTML markup and `form_with` helper method used to generate the signup form.
-- In the controller, we have defined four actions: *new, create, edit, and update*.
+- In the controller, we have defined four actions: _new, create, edit, and update_.
 - We used a **Strong Parameters** to filter params
 - We used **partials** to avoid code duplication by copying common code to both edits and create files and past it into a single `_form.html.erb` file.
 - We used validation for checking input presence and password length.

 ## Author